Timeline: How coronavirus got started

-The novel coronavirus outbreak, which began in Wuhan, China, in December, has expanded to touch nearly every corner of the globe.
-Hundreds of thousands of people around the world have been sickened and thousands of others have died.
+The novel coronavirus outbreak, which began in Wuhan, China, in December, has expanded to touch every corner of the globe.
+Millions of people around the world have been sickened and hundreds of thousands of others have died.

 The World Health Organization has declared the virus a global health emergency and rated COVID-19's global risk of spread and impact as "very high," the most serious designation the organization gives.